-The list of existing projects of a given session is visible in the graphical mode through the Change Project menu (see Section 8.2.1).
-This menu allows the user to switch between different projects during the same session.
+The list of existing projects of a given session is visible in the graphical mode through the Project menu (see Section 8.2).
+Among other actions on projects (duplicating, renaming, removing, saving etc), this menu allows the user to switch between different projects during the same session.